carlocorradini/domus/README.md

 # Domus

+Implement the emulation of a home automation system so that each device is represented by a single entity (process with any sub-processes).
+The devices can be of two kinds and various types and all have a "status", two "switches" on / off and a possible parameter register.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.